These 5 acne products completely erased my last major breakout

 This was my skin when I first started to break out.

-So depending on what my pimple is like, whether it’s ingrown, a whitehead, or almost gone, I’ll switch between OSEA, M-61, and Hero Cosmetics.
+On days I didn’t wear makeup, I used the OSEA Essential Corrective Complex Treatment, the M-61 Powerspot Clear Spot Treatment, and the Hero Cosmetics Mighty Patches.
 When I have a whitehead or an ingrown pimple, I like to use the Mighty Patches.
 They not only conceal any redness from my pimple, but they also minimize the size of it.
-However, the patch is a bit noticeable.
-About two people noticed it at work in the morning (yes, I wore it to work), but as the day progressed, more people could see it.
+However, the patch is a bit noticeable—about two people noticed it at work in the morning (yes, I wore it to work), but as the day progressed, more people could see it.

 You can still see some redness around my chin where the ingrown pimple was, but it’s pretty clear.

 Even though these spot treatments don’t get rid of pimples within an hour or a day, they do work wonders.
 Breaking out during my period or when I’m stressed sucks, but these five products kept my acne in check, reduced my redness, and overall, healed my skin.
 10/10 in my books.